humanbydefinition/p5.asciify/docs/namespaces/gradients/README.md

 # gradients

-Contains functionality relevant to the ASCII gradients, which are used by the ASCII gradient renderer.
+Contains functionality relevant to the ASCII gradients, which are used exclusively by the P5AsciifyGradientRenderer.

 ## Classes